 What Is Customer Experience Software?

-Customer experience software is any tool that helps brands manage, measure, and improve interactions with customers across the buying journey.
-For ecommerce, this includes:
+Customer experience software is any tool that helps brands manage and improve customer interactions across the buying journey.

 - Pre-purchase: Personalization engines, product recommendation tools, on-site search